Differentiable Imaging

 3. System-Algorithm Synergy: Effective interplay between physical hardware and computational models is crucial for both imaging quality and optimal system design

-Differentiable imaging holds potential for significant expansion beyond current applications.
-Future developments may include integration with digital twin technology and contributions to AI for Science initiatives 6, opening new paradigms for scientific discovery and technological innovation.
+The potential of differentiable imaging extends well beyond its current applications.
+Future advancements may include integration with digital twin technology and contributions to AI for Science initiatives 6, thereby unlocking new paradigms for scientific discovery and technological innovation.

 1. Ni Chen, Liangcai Cao, Ting-Chung Poon, Byoungho Lee, Edmund Y. Lam, “Differentiable Imaging: A New Tool for Computational Optical Imaging,” Advanced Physics Research, 2023.